 2. Consider Volunteering – Volunteering is something many seniors do and which many find especially rewarding.
 Assist at a library, mentor a few children, help in a project, or volunteer to read to patients at your nearest caregiving facility.
 The sky is the limit when it comes to considerations for volunteering, and there is always someone to welcome you.

-3. Have you Tried Golf? – Many retirees take up a sport which they never had the time or the opportunity to learn before.
+3. Have you Tried Golf? – Many retirees take up a sport that they never had the time or the opportunity to learn before.
 This does not have to be golf.
-How about tennis or fishing or pickle ball?
+How about tennis or fishing or pickleball?
 Many over 55 communities feature all these opportunities for sport.

 5. Travel – If you have always wanted to explore the world, now is the time to do it.
 If this is financially taxing, consider holidays close by.
 If staying in hotels is out of your budget, rent an RV and consider taking a trip around the country.

 Keeping busy during retirement only takes a little adjusting and imagination.
 If you do not wish to travel or start a business or volunteer, consider moving to an active adult community.
 Retirement communities ensure you a busy and active life where you will never feel bored.